Skip to content

 Before you begin, confirm you have:

-• Your Synura subdomain (e.g. acme), provided during onboarding
+• Your Synura subdomain (e.g. acmelab), provided during onboarding

-• Mirth Connect installed and accessible (note your version number)
+• Mirth Connect 3.8.1 or later installed and running

 • Outbound network access from the Mirth server to synura.io on port 443